-Darzalex, also known by its drug name, Daratumumab, is a prescription medication approved by the Food and Drug Administration (FDA) for treating multiple myeloma in people who have tried other therapies or who are ineligible for autologous stem cell transplant.
+Darzalex is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating multiple myeloma in people who have tried other therapies or who are ineligible for autologous stem cell transplant.
 Darzalex is often combined with other drugs such as Velcade, Pomalyst, or Revlimid, along with a corticosteroid.
+Darzalex may also be referred to by its drug name, daratumumab.

 How do I take it?